awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-images.md

 You can use private image builds to let buyers purchase your installable software products through AWS Marketplace, and then install those products on a gold image or AMI they choose from the images available to their AWS account\.
 A *gold image* is a buyer\-provided server image that includes a base operating system with modifications applied to help ensure the software adheres to the buyer’s IT standards\.
 Gold images allow buyers to better meet their internal security, compliance, and management requirements\.

-You use the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/tour/) \(AMMP\) to upload your software binaries and/or scripts and create an installable package group for each OS your software will run on\.
+This page describes how to use the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/tour/) \(AMMP\) to upload your software binaries and/or scripts and create an installable package group for each OS your software will run on\.
 AWS Marketplace does a test build by installing the package group on a base operating system \(OS\) you specify and scans the resulting image for certain known vulnerabilities\.
-Once the image build and scan has completed successfully, you can use the product load form to submit the package group and required metadata as a new private image fulfillment option to **awsmp\-private\-image@amazon\.com**\.
+After the image build and scan completes, you can use the AMMP to submit your product\.

 The following shows the private image build flow\.